 Need a good power supply for a high-end gaming PC?
 There are many options available, but here are a couple I'd recommend.

 If you're spending this much, you're looking for high capacity and quality.
 I'll first point to the model I recommended for the $100 option in a higher capacity.
 The 1300W EVGA SuperNova G2 can be found for under $200, is fully modular, and even includes a ten-year warranty.

 Beyond this, I like Platinum models from Seasonic in the same price range.
-Model SS-1050XP3 is a fantastic option.
+The Seasonic SS-1050XP3 power supply is a fantastic option.
 It's fully modular and from a trusted brand in the power supply industry.

-In addition, runs without the fan most of the time.
+In addition, it runs without the fan most of the time.
 In other words, it's nearly silent.
 This is especially true in hybrid mode.
-For energy efficiency, it's platinum rated and thus one of the best you'll find.
-For design, the fully modular cables, black paint design, and grey painted words are all top notch.
+For energy efficiency, it's platinum-rated and thus one of the best you'll find.
+For design, the fully modular cables, black paint design, and grey painted words are all top-notch.

 Clearly, there are many more quality options in this price range to pick from.
 Still, these are the two options I prefer.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.